What is a cover letter?

 - Cover Letter Formats

-3. Other cover letter challenges:
+4. Assistance with other cover letter challenges:

 Cover Letter Success Stories